parisjug/jchateau-site/src/site/markdown/accommodation.md

 ## Travel

+### By car

+You are probably on your own on this one!
+The venue is about 2 hours by car from Paris, most on tooled motorways.

 ### By train
 * the closest station is Amboise, about 1h45 from the Paris Austerlitz station.
 It is about 10km from the hotel;
 * the Tours station is about 1 hour by car, connected to Paris Montparnasse station.